 - Liverpool (LT): January – August (a two-month overlap period is adopted at the start and end of each semester, when proposals from both semesters may be observed in order to reduce problems with under-filled observations queues).

-- Large programs requesting observing time with LT, Mercator, Stella, and/or INT are accepted.
+- Large programs requesting observing time with LT, Mercator, TNG, NOT, and/or Stella are accepted.
 See below.

-- Proposals in visitor mode (including those of GTC) should include a proper backup scientific program that does not require good weather conditions.
-The backup program is also evaluated by the CAT.
+- Proposals requiring visitor mode (including GTC) should include a proper backup scientific program that does not demand good weather conditions.
+The backup program is also scientifically addressed by the CAT.

 - The application http://cat.iac.es does allow to request multiple observations using different instruments and telescopes, including GTC.

-- Proposals are evaluated at the next meeting of the CAT and recommendations are made to the Director of the various Observatories/Telescopes.
+- Proposals are evaluated at the next meeting of the CAT.
+Recommendations are made to the Director of the various Observatories/Telescopes in December 2020.

 Please, read carefully the following highlights and recommendations made for each telescope and for large programs.
-There are IMPORTANT changes with respect to previous calls for proposals.
+There are IMPORTANT changes (e.g., instruments unavailability, remote observing at GTC) with respect to previous calls for proposals.
 Pay special attention to the new (latex, word, pages) form for the preparation of proposals.

 To submit proposals, see “how to submit” at the end of this document.